DHTMLX/docs-suite/docs/tree/api/tree_tooltip_config.md

     }
 ~~~

-@values:
+The property can have three types of values:

-- `boolean` — if `true`, enables the standard tooltip (the value is taken from the [`value`](/tree/api/tree_data_config/) property of the item)
+- *boolean* — if `true`, enables the standard tooltip (the value is taken from the [`value`](/tree/api/tree_data_config/) property of the item)
-- `function` — a template function that returns the string content of the tooltip
+- *function* — a template function that returns the string content of the tooltip
-- `object` — a configuration object for detailed customization of the tooltip's behavior and appearance.
+- *object* — a configuration object for detailed customization of the tooltip's behavior and appearance.
 Check the available properties below

 @params: